ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 Dependencies
 ------------
 * Java 1.6 (or higher).
-This will not run on 1.5 and lesser.
+This will not run on 1.5 or lesser.
 * Reflections project for Java runtime metadata analysis (a fork from Scannotations).
 It seems that it is too much overhead for what I am trying to do so perhaps in the near future I will implement my own meta data analysis.
 The Reflections library is really great, but because of this size the wtf-per-project-x.x-jar-with-dependencies.jar is more